codacy-open-source-projects-scans/mongodb/src/mongo/db/timeseries/README.md

 ## BucketCatalog

-In order to facilitate efficient bucketing, we maintain the set of open buckets in the `BucketCatalog` found in [bucket_catalog.h](bucket_catalog.h).
-At a high level, we attempt to group writes from concurrent writers into batches which can be committed together to minimize the number of underlying document writes.
+In order to facilitate efficient bucketing, we maintain the set of open buckets in the `BucketCatalog` found in [bucket_catalog.h](bucket_catalog/bucket_catalog.h).
 A writer will attempt to insert each document in its input batch to the `BucketCatalog`, which will return either a handle to a `BucketCatalog::WriteBatch` or information that can be used to retrieve a bucket from disk to reopen.
 A second attempt to insert the document, potentially into the reopened bucket, should return a `BucketCatalog::WriteBatch`.
-Upon finishing all of its inserts, the writer will check each write batch.
-If no other writer has already claimed commit rights to a batch, it will claim the rights and commit the batch itself;
-otherwise, it will set the batch aside to wait on later.
-When it has checked all batches, the writer will wait on each remaining batch to be committed by another writer.

 Internally, the `BucketCatalog` maintains a list of updates to each bucket document.
 When a batch is committed, it will pivot the insertions into the column-format for the buckets as well as